PDFs by language

 The treatment plan that’s best for you will depend on:

-Surgery (SUR-jur-ee) is often the best way to treat gallbladder cancer if it can be done.
-Surgery can be done to take out the gallbladder.
+If it can be done, surgery is often the best way to treat gallbladder cancer.
+Surgery can be done to take out the gallbladder and all of the cancer.
 It can also be used to ease problems the cancer is causing, like blockages.
 Talk to the doctor about the kind of surgery planned, the goal of the surgery, and what you can expect.

 Any type of surgery can have risks and side effects.
 Ask the doctor what you can expect.
 Also ask if you might have eating problems after surgery.
 If you have problems, let your doctors know.
-Doctors who treat gallbladder cancer should be able to help you with any problems that come up.
+Your cancer care team should be able to help you with any problems that come up.

-Radiation (RAY-dee-AY-shun) uses high-energy rays (like x-rays) to kill cancer cells.
-Radiation is aimed at the gallbladder from a machine outside the body.
+Radiation uses high-energy rays (like x-rays) to kill cancer cells.
+A machine aims x-ray beams at the gallbladder.
 This is called external beam radiation.

 Radiation is often given along with chemo after surgery to kill any cancer cells that may have been left behind.
 Radiation and chemo may also be used to treat people with cancer that can’t be taken out with surgery.
 Radiation alone may be used to help ease problems the tumor is causing, like blockages or pain.